alxroyer/scenario/doc/src/devel/coding-rules/py/imports.rst

 shall come at the module level.

-Exceptions for system imports as a :ref:`local imports <coding-rules.py.imports.local>` should be justified, and probably better located right before there usage in the function or method body.
+Exceptions for system imports as a :ref:`local imports <coding-rules.py.imports.local>` should be justified, and probably better located right before their usage in the function or method body.

 Use one system import per ``import`` line.